RolexAlexander/RPS/readme.md

 ## Disclaimer

 **Note**: The current YOLOv8 model is overfitted and only predicts "scissors."
-Future improvements will involve curating our own dataset to create a more accurate and versatile model.
+Future improvements will involve creating a more accurate and versatile model.